luije87/documentation/csv.rst

 disabled                      Pass true if this student should not be able to login. education_currently_attending Boolean.
-Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs profile_review_status         This can be used to manage a students review status.
+Should be true if education_end_date is blank, false otherwise work_study_eligible           Pass true if this student is eligible for work study jobs profile_review_status         Coming soon.
+This can be used to manage a students review status.
 Set this to "approved" if this student will not need a profile review.
-(Not relevant if profile review is not configured for your school) document_review_status        This can be used to manage a students document review status.
+(Not relevant if profile review is not configured for your school) document_review_status        Coming soon.
+This can be used to manage a students document review status.
 Set this to "automatically_approved" if this student will not need documents approved.
 (Not relevant if document review is not configured for your school)
 ============================= ==================================================================

 For an example file with all possible fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8eWFkMDBxcXNlUVE&authuser=0)